-In this region of France, a rare form of Cameo Jewelry making, had commenced hundreds of years.
-Tours is a picture-perfect, quaint, historic French town with a population of around 130,000, located approximately 135 miles southwest of Paris.
+In this region of France, a rare form of Cameo Jewelry making, originated hundreds of years ago.
+The town of Tours is a picture-perfect, quaint, historic French town with a population of around 130,000, located approximately 135 miles southwest of Paris.

 The superior cameo of high quality that was produced in Tours was due to the unusual method of its making.
 This method is no longer practiced today because of the very long length of time it takes to produce just one of these rare cameo beauties.